-4.1.
-CET CAR CLOCK
+6.1.
+CET car clock

 As noted earlier, "CET" battery operated clocks were used in several British vehicles.
 Their use seemed to be short-lived and corresponded with the change of vehicle chassis polarity from positive to negative earth.
-Batteries for these clocks are an "N" size mercury cell with an open-circuit voltage of about 1.3 Volts.
+These clocks use an "N" size mercury cell with an open-circuit voltage of about 1.3 Volts.
 The life of the battery was 12 - 18 months.
 These clocks use essentially the same internals as Smiths Mk 2 "Sectronic" range of, battery operated, mantel and wall clocks.